Skip to main content

 If you're on a fixed energy tariff, the changes to the price cap won't affect your energy prices.
 If you're a variable energy tariff then the price cap prices will affect how much you pay for your energy.

 We also offer tariffs for solar panels, air source heat pumps and electric vehicles.
+Plus our FreePhase tariff for customers who can flex their electricity usage outside of peak times between 4 and 7pm daily.

-Simply Tracker Extra Jun27
+Simply Tracker

 Guaranteed savings below the price cap

-• Save up to £100 a year when you choose both fuels, or £50 with one(4)
+• Save up to £50 a year when you choose both fuels, or £25 with one(1)

 • Fixed tariff end date